 If you want to avoid pregnancy, you may choose an intrauterine device (IUD) or birth control pills from the many options available.
 You’ll want to think about your lifestyle before you choose which birth control method to use.
-These two types work similarly, but they have different pros and cons, side effects, and risks.
+They have different pros and cons, side effects, and risks.

 IUDs come in two forms, copper IUDs and hormonal IUDs.

 Copper IUD.
 The copper IUD, called ParaGard, can prevent pregnancy for up to 10 years.
-ParaGard is a T-shaped piece made from plastic and copper.
-It uses copper instead of hormones to block sperm from your eggs.
+ParaGard is a T-shaped device made from plastic and copper.
+It uses copper instead of hormones to block sperm from reaching your eggs.
 It starts working to prevent pregnancy right away.